Donald Trump Was A ‘Victim Of Crooked Cops’ Says Fox News Personality Sean Hannity

-Fox News personality Sean Hannity used his show tonight to call President Donald Trump a “victim” of bad cops during the investigation into Russia’s interference in the 2016 presidential election.
-While the host said he was not comparing the president’s investigation by special prosecutor Robert Meuller to what happened to George Floyd, but at least some people felt Hannity went on to make the comparison between the two situations.
+Fox News personality Sean Hannity used the Tuesday edition of his show to call President Donald Trump a “victim” of bad cops during the investigation into Russia’s interference in the 2016 presidential election.
+While the host said he was not comparing the president’s investigation by special prosecutor Robert Meuller to what happened to George Floyd, some people felt Hannity went on to make the comparison between the two situations.

 “For years, we on this program have investigated FISA abuse, premeditated fraud, prosecutorial misconduct, unlawful government spying.
 We were right.
 We exposed how corrupt high-ranking law enforcement officials tried to rig an election and destroy Donald Trump at all costs.
 Overturn an election.
 Even the President himself, it is not the same thing as what happened to George Floyd, but it is horrific.
 He was a victim of crooked cops.
 Now, again, not the same circumstances, I’m not making any comparison a bad cop is a bad cop, and by all means, by the way, the damage was real to the country,” said Hannity during his show Tuesday night.

-Journalist Yashar Ali posted part of the clip to Twitter, and he felt that despite Hannity’s claim to the opposite, the host was trying to compare things that President Trump has gone through during the Russia investigation to Floyd dying in the custody of former Minneapolis police officers.
+Journalist Yashar Ali posted part of the clip to Twitter, and despite Hannity’s claim to the opposite, he felt that the host was trying to compare things that President Trump has gone through during the Russia investigation to Floyd dying in the custody of now-former Minneapolis police officers.

 In which Sean Hannity tries to compare what George Floyd went through to what President Trump went through with the Special Counsel's investigation.